 If I refer to this accomplishment in the singular, as in this map, it is because all 25 individual maps once in the computer become a single map even though we have published all of them separately.
 In the computer environment and on the Internet it is one seamless geologic map.

+This map has utility for economic development, mineral and energy production, and environmental protection for Kentucky.
 It is used by geologists, engineers, citizens, landowners, developers, and planners to locate resources, protect ground water and the environment, avoid natural hazards, and design infrastructure such as roads, bridges, industrial parks, and buildings.
+Of equal importance to the field geology that was done, is the computer and programming work that converted the lines on the map to digital data that can be served over the Internet.

 The real value of this accomplishment is not in this banner or in the printed paper maps; it is in the digital data derived from the maps that we serve over the Internet 24/7.
 The computers we use to serve this data consume 7 terabytes of storage.
+We record an average of 500 daily users and so far 326,000 downloads of map information.
+If we count each download as an individual publication as we would have in the past with traditional paper publications, this is a best seller.

 We have developed an AP so that anyone anywhere in Kentucky with a smart phone can readily see the geology at their location identifying geologic formations, sinkholes, faults, landslides, mineral deposits and other features.
+Land-use planning maps that were created from this map are used in county planning offices and are in 1300 class rooms in 500 schools.
+This map has benefits for every county in Kentucky.

 There has been a team of dedicated field geologists, cartographers, digitizers, programmers and IT personnel; men and women whose efforts have culminated in the accomplishment we celebrate today.
 We owe a great deal to all who took part.
 Today’s celebration is a thank you to all of them for what has been accomplished.
 This is a testament to what can be achieved through federal-state-university research partnerships.

 There are many people important to this celebration that deserve recognition.
 I cannot possible name them all but the late Wallace Hagan, the 10th State Geologist of Kentucky, started the modern geologic mapping program in 1960 and partnered with then Director Thomas Nolan of the U.S. Geological Survey to achieve the original mapping that was the foundation for our current work.
 Doc Hagan had a great vision for what geologic mapping could accomplish that was shared by the USGS.
+Also, Don Haney the 11th State Geologist of Kentucky, my predecessor, continued the partnership with the U.S. Geological Survey and began the digitizing and computerization of the original maps.
+Don is here today.

 I also want to acknowledge the great efforts of the nearly 200 field mappers, 188 of them from the U. S. Geological Survey who conducted the original mapping program.
 We have a number of original field mappers, cartographers, paleontologists, and scientists with us today.
 Thank you all for the contributions you made!